 On the inside, the Linksys MX5300 is an odd tri-band router.
-It has a dual-band 2×2 Wi-Fi 6 specs plus a third 4×4 Wi-Fi 5 band.
+It has Dual-band 2×2 Wi-Fi 6 specs plus a third 4×4 Wi-Fi 5 band.
 If you’re wondering which of the 5GHz brands works as the backhaul in a mesh setup, you’ll be surprised to learn this: both do.

 As a result, users will have access to all three bands (2.4GHz, 5GHz, 5GHz-2), though the 5GHz signals might come from different bands of different hardware units.
 So, one client might get 5GHz-1 signals from one node, and another client gets 5GHz-2 signals from another.

-Considering the router doesn’t support the 160 MHz channel bandwidth — consequently, its Wi-Fi 6 band has the ceiling speed of 1.2Gbps, compare to 1.73Gbps of its Wi-Fi 5 band — it doesn’t matter much which of the 5GHz band works as the backhaul, anyway.
+Considering the router doesn’t support the 160 MHz channel bandwidth — consequently, its Wi-Fi 6 band has a ceiling speed of 1.2Gbps, compare to the 1.73Gbps of its Wi-Fi 5 band — it doesn’t matter much which of the 5GHz band works as the backhaul, anyway.

 No multi-gig support with an awkwardly placed yet versatile USB port